silverwind/droppy/README.md

 - **useSPDY**: Enables the SPDYv3 protocol.
 Use in conjunction with **useHTTPS**.
 - **listenHost**: The port to listen on.
 - **listenPort**: The host to listen on.
-- **readInterval**: The minimum time gap in milliseconds in which updates to a directory are sent.
+- **readInterval**: The minimum time gap in milliseconds in which updates to a single directory are sent.
 - **linkLength**: The amount of characters in a shortlink.
 - **maxOpen**: The maximum number of concurrently opened files.
 This option is primarily there for Windows servers.
 - **zipLevel**: The level of compression for zip files.
 Ranging from 0 (no compression) to 9 (maximum compression).